 Singapore: A-Level results were released on 19th February 2021.
 This year’s exams are due to take place as usual.
 Students are now permitted to travel for study purposes.

-Universities reopened in August or September, after the summer break, with online lectures combined with on-campus classes.
+Universities provide online lectures combined with some on-campus classes.

-South Korea: Schools are now open, but with restrictions on numbers.
-Many universities began to move from remote learning to blended delivery from mid-October.
+South Korea: Schools are open for some pupils, but with restrictions on numbers.
+Many universities are offering blended delivery.

 Sri Lanka: Schools and universities are currently closed as Sri Lanka experiences a third wave of infections and lockdown restrictions are in place.
 A level exams have been postponed from August to October.
 University admissions processes are likely to be delayed and many universities have postponed degree conferral ceremonies until further notice.

-Taiwan: Schools and higher education institutions are teaching online until the beginning of July.
-They were closed in May following an outbreak.
+Taiwan: Schools will reopen for the new academic year in September.
+Schools and higher education institutions moved to online teaching after they were closed in May following an outbreak.

 Thailand: The start of the new term in schools was delayed from May to June.
+Schools reopened on 14th June, but face-to-face teaching is not permitted in some areas, including Bangkok.
 Universities have been teaching online since the end of April.

 Uzbekistan: Most schools have now reopened, with decisions made at a local level.

-Austria: Schools have reopened.
-Only tested students can go back to school.
+Austria: Schools will fully reopen in September with a variety of measures in place depending on the number of cases reported locally.
 The 2021 Matura exams began on May 20th, two weeks later than originally planned.

-Belgium: Schools are open but students are divided into groups and will attend school in shifts.
-Distance learning for half of their students; the other half will attend on-site.
-All students that attend on-site schools are tested at the beginning of the week.
-University courses will normally be held virtually, but universities can allow some students to attend on-site, especially first-year students.
+Belgium: Schools will fully reopen in September.
+Before the summer break, schools were open with students divided into groups and attending school in shifts.
+Distance learning for half of their students; the other half attended on-site.
+University courses were taught virtually, but universities were able to allow some students to attend on-site, especially first-year students.

-Bulgaria: Since 15th February, schools have been allowed to hold face-to-face classes for all students from grade 5 to grade 12.
+Bulgaria: The new school year starts in mid-September; exact arrangements for in-person and distance learning will depend on the number of cases.
+From 15th February onwards , schools were allowed to hold face-to-face classes for all students from grade 5 to grade 12.

-Croatia: All schools have reopened with social distancing measures in force.
-The final year exams (State Matura) are taking place from the 8th May – 29th June 2021.
+Croatia: All schools reopened before the summer with social distancing measures in force.
+The final year exams (State Matura) took place from the 8th May – 29th June 2021.

-Cyprus: Final year secondary school students are back to school, while others are learning online from home.
+Cyprus: It is planned that schools will fully reopen for in-person classes in September.
+Before the summer break, final year secondary school students were taught in school, while others studied online from home.
 January exams in lyceums and technical schools were cancelled.
-Pupils are examined twice per year, so a full review of pupils’ performance for the year will be completed at the end of the second semester.
+Pupils are examined twice per year, so a full review of pupils’ performance for the year was completed at the end of the second semester.

-Czech Republic: Primary and secondary schools and universities remain closed (remote learning) since the beginning of December.
-Grade 1-2 pupils, and medical students are an exempt.
-Entrance exams, final year exams, secondary school leaving exams (Maturita), and exams that are nationally recognised by the government are allowed to go ahead.
+Czech Republic: Schools have reopened for the new academic year.
+Entrance exams, final year exams, secondary school leaving exams (Maturita), and exams that are nationally recognised by the government were allowed to go ahead.

-Denmark: Since 8th February, primary school pupils in grades 1-4 have returned to classes.
+Denmark: Schools will reopen for the new academic year.
+From 8th February, primary school pupils in grades 1-4 attended in-person classes.
 From 1st March, final year pupils were able to attend in-person in some areas; further reopening followed later in the month.
-The remaining grades, secondary schools and universities continue with remote learning.
-Exams due to be held in January were cancelled; students will sit a reduced number of exams in the summer.
+The remaining grades, secondary schools and universities continued with remote learning.
+Exams due to be held in January were cancelled; students sat a reduced number of exams in the summer.

-Estonia: Schools are now partially open.
+Estonia: Schools will teach in-person from September.
+Schools were partially open before the summer break.
 This year’s state exams were held in April and May.

-Germany: Schools have now fully reopened.
-Abitur exams are going ahead, but may be slightly later than usual in some states.
+Germany: Schools fully reopened before the summer.
+Abitur exams went ahead, but slightly later than usual in some states.

-Greece: Online learning is in place for Athens and the surrounding Attica region, with more cities also going into full lockdown.
-Primary schools reopened on 11th January, but have closed again in some areas.
-The Panhellenic exams are being held as usual.
+Greece: Schools will reopen in mid-September.
+Online learning was in place for Athens and the surrounding Attica region, with more cities also going into full lockdown.
+Primary schools reopened on 11th January, then closed again in some areas.
+The Panhellenic exams were held as usual.

-Hungary: Teaching for secondary schools (year 7 and above) is remote.
-Only primary schools are open and children below the ages of 14 are allowed to attend in-person classes.
-Secondary school-leaving exams are taking place in May-June.
-The structure of the final year examination will remain the same.
+Hungary: Schools are fully reopening in September.
+Before the summer break, teaching for secondary schools (year 7 and above) was remote.
+Only primary schools were open and children below the ages of 14 were allowed to attend in-person classes.
+Secondary school-leaving exams took place in May-June.
+The structure of the final year examination remained the same.

-Ireland: Leaving Cert students returned to school during the week of 22nd February.
-In higher education, most teaching is online, with only tutorials and laboratory work taking place on campus.
-Leaving Cert exams will go ahead in 2021, but students will be offered the choice of whether to sit the exams or receive a grade accredited by the State Examinations Commission (SEC).
+Ireland: Schools fully reopened at the end of August / beginning of September.
+Leaving Cert exams went ahead, but students were offered the choice of whether to sit the exams or receive a grade accredited by the State Examinations Commission (SEC).

-Italy: Schools have now reopened.
-Written exams for the Esame di Stato have been cancelled and replaced by an oral exam, as in 2020, but this year performance across the three years of upper secondary will also count towards the final grade.
+Italy: Schools were open before closing for the summer break and will teach in-person classes in the new academic year.
+Written exams for the Esame di Stato were cancelled and replaced by an oral exam, as in 2020, but this year performance across the three years of upper secondary will also count towards the final grade.
+For analysis of the results of the 2021 Esame di Stato, please see our post How have this year’s exam results been affected by changes to assessment?

-Latvia: All students are studying remotely.
-Exams are being held in May.
+Latvia: Schools are reopening with in-person teaching in September.
+All students were studying remotely before the summer break.
+Exams were held in May.
 Grade 12 students will not have a mandatory fourth exam in 2021 and 2022.

 Lithuania: Schools reopened in March, initially for primary school students and final year students preparing for graduation exams.

-Luxembourg: Secondary schools returned to distance and in-person learning for alternate weeks for all classes except for first years and final years.
-The content for end-of-school exams will be reduced by 15%.
+Luxembourg: Schools will reopen in September.
+Secondary schools returned to distance and in-person learning for alternate weeks for all classes except for first years and final years prior to the summer break.
+The content for end-of-school exams was reduced by 15%.
 The University of Luxembourg is delivering courses through a hybrid model combining online and small group teaching.

-Moldova: Primary and secondary schools are fully open.
-Final secondary school exams are taking place from 4th– 22nd June 2021.
+Moldova: Primary and secondary schools were fully open before the summer.
+Final secondary school exams took place from 4th– 22nd June 2021.

-Montenegro: All schools are currently teaching remotely.
+Montenegro: Schools were partially open before the summer break.
 Schools initially reopened in October for students in primary schools and the first year of secondary education, with other students taught remotely.

-Netherlands: Primary schools are open.
-Secondary, secondary vocational schools, and universities are closed with remote/online teaching in place, apart from exams and practical lessons.
-Secondary school students who are expected to sit final exams are offered some in-person lessons.
+Netherlands: There will be no restrictions on on-site teaching from September.
+Primary schools were open.
+Secondary, secondary vocational schools, and universities were closed with remote/online teaching in place, apart from exams and practical lessons.
+Secondary school students sitting final exams were offered some in-person lessons.

-North Macedonia: The State Exam has been adapted and will consist of two external and two internal exams plus a project task.
-Students are currently being provided with both face-to-face and distance learning.
+North Macedonia: Schools will fully reopen for in-person classes in September.
+The State Exam was adapted and consisted of two external and two internal exams plus a project task.
+Students were provided with both face-to-face and distance learning in the 2020/21 academic year.
 Classes initially resumed online at the beginning of October for older students, with only younger pupils attending face-to-face classes.

-Poland: All schools are now closed until at least 9th April.
+Poland: Schools will resume normal classes after the summer break.
 Matura exams took place in May.
 Students only sat written exams; oral exams were cancelled.

 Portugal: Schools were closed in January and reopened in mid-April.
-A special secondary education TV channel has been created and will broadcast content until the end of the year.
+A special secondary education TV channel was created and broadcast content until the end of the school year.

 The 2020/21 academic year has been pushed back, with changes to holiday dates and exams.
 The first phase of secondary exams will take place in July (results in August) and the second phase will take place at the start of September (results mid-September).
 The same as last year, only students wishing to continue to higher education will take exams.